microsoft/sca-fuzzer/docs/devel/development.md

 * `main`: The latest release.
 This branch should always be stable, and it is the last branch to receive changes.
 * `main-fixes`: Commits that go in the next maintenance release.
 This branch is created from the last release branch.
-* `pre-release`: Stable commits that go in the next release.
 * `dev`: The development branch.
 This branch is the first to receive changes.

 Commits should be merged upwards: